Special elements in lattices of semigroup varieties: Introduction

-The `antipode' of the lattice \textbf{Com} is the lattice \textbf{OC} of all \emph{overcommutative} semigroup varieties (that is, varieties containing the variety of all commutative semigroups).
-It is well known that the lattice \textbf{SEM} is the disjoint union of \textbf{OC} and the lattice of all \emph{periodic} semigroup varieties (that is, varieties consisting of periodic semigroups).
-Results of the papers~\cite{Jezek-McKenzie-93,Vernikov-07-lmod,Vernikov-08-umod1} imply that if a semigroup variety $\mathcal V$ different from the variety of all semigroups belongs to one of the eight types mentioned above (with respect to \textbf{SEM}), then $\mathcal V$ is periodic (a somewhat more general fact is proved in~\cite{Shaprynskii-12-Id-elem}, see Proposition~\ref{Id-varieties are periodic} below).
-Thus an examination of special elements of all mentioned types in \textbf{SEM} a~priori can not give any information about the lattice \textbf{OC}.
-Note that the lattice \textbf{OC} contains an isomorphic copy of any finite lattice~\cite{Volkov-94}, whence it does not satisfy any non-trivial lattice identity.
-Overcommutative varieties whose lattice of overcommutative subvarieties satisfies a particular lattice identity were intensively studied (see~\cite[Subsection~5.2]{Shevrin-Vernikov-Volkov-09} and the recent article~\cite{Shaprynskii-13}).
-All these arguments make the examination of special elements of \textbf{OC} very natural.
+The `antipode' of the lattice $\mathbb{COM}$ is the lattice $\mathbb{OC}$ of all \emph{overcommutative} semigroup varieties (i.e., varieties containing the variety of all commutative semigroups).
+It is well known that the lattice $\mathbb{SEM}$ is the disjoint union of $\mathbb{OC}$ and the lattice of all \emph{periodic} semigroup varieties (i.e., varieties consisting of periodic semigroups).
+Results of the papers~\cite{Jezek-McKenzie-93,Vernikov-07-lmod,Vernikov-08-umod1} imply that if a semigroup variety $\mathbf V$ is an element of one of the nine types mentioned above in the lattice $\mathbb{SEM}$ and $\mathbf V$ is different from the variety of all semigroups then $\mathbf V$ is a periodic variety (more general fact is proved in~\cite{Shaprynskii-12-I-elem}, see Proposition~\ref{I-varieties are periodic} below).
+Thus, an examination of special elements of all mentioned types in $\mathbb{SEM}$ a~priori can not give any essential information about the lattice $\mathbb{OC}$.
+Note that the lattice $\mathbb{OC}$ contains an isomorphic copy of any finite lattice~\cite{Volkov-94}, whence it does not satisfy any non-trivial lattice identity.
+Overcommutative varieties whose lattice of overcommutative subvarieties satisfies a particular lattice identity were intensively studied (see~\cite[Subsection~5.2]{Shevrin-Vernikov-Volkov-09} and the article~\cite{Shaprynskii-13}).
+All these arguments make the examination of special elements of $\mathbb{OC}$ very natural.
 Such an examination has been started in the article~\cite{Vernikov-01}.
-It is proved there that the properties of being a distributive, a codistributive, a standard, a costandard and a neutral element of the lattice \textbf{OC} are equivalent, and a certain description of corresponding overcommutative varieties is proposed.
+It is proved there that the properties of being a distributive, a codistributive, a standard, a costandard and a neutral element of the lattice $\mathbb{OC}$ are equivalent, and a certain characterization of corresponding overcommutative varieties is proposed.
 But this description turns out to be incorrect (while the result that the five mentioned conditions are equivalent is true).
-The correct description of distributive, codistributive, standard, costandard and neutral elements of the lattice \textbf{OC} is contained in the article~\cite{Shaprynskii-Vernikov-11}.
-Interrelations between types of elements in the lattice \textbf{OC} are shown in Fig.~\ref{relations OC}.
-We do not know, whether some interrelations between the properties of being modular, lower-modular or upper-modular elements of \textbf{OC} there exist.
+The correct description of distributive, codistributive, standard, costandard and neutral elements of the lattice $\mathbb{OC}$ is contained in the article~\cite{Shaprynskii-Vernikov-11}.
+Cancellable elements of the lattice $\mathbb{OC}$ are classified in~\cite{Shaprynskii-Vernikov-21}.
+More precisely, it is verified there that a property to be a cancellable element of $\mathbb{OC}$ is equivalent to the property to be a [co]distributive, [co]standard or neural element of this lattice.
+There are no any information about modular, lower-modular or upper-modular elements of $\mathbb{OC}$ so far.